 • New firefighter hired: Jon Morris started work with the Stow Fire Department last week.
 Jon Morris, 33, of Cleveland was hired with .
 "Becoming a firefighter was a dream of mine since I was a child.
 I wanted more out of life ...
 I wanted to feel like I was making a difference and I wanted satisfaction out of my career instead of trying to improve the bottom line," he said.

 • Stow man indicted for rape charge: Logan Andrew West, 18, in front of Portage County Common Pleas Judge John Enlow for charges of raping a child under the age of 10.

 West, of 4890 Wyoga Lake Rd., was indicted on two counts of rape — both first-degree felonies — and if convicted, faces mandatory prison time (which could include a life sentence) and he must register as a sex offender in Ohio.

 West was taken into custody on Aug.
-6 and is currently being held on a $500,000 cash bond in Portage County Jail.
-West is accused of raping his girlfriend's 15-month-old infant in Ravenna Township, according to the Portage County Sheriff Department.
+6 and is .
+West is in Ravenna Township, according to the Portage County Sheriff Department.